 - How can I add a SAGE Stats widget to my EBSCO Discovery Service?

 You may wish to embed a SAGE Stats widget in your EBSCO Discovery Service.
-Instructions from EBSCO about how to add a widget to your EDS can be found here.
+You may request the widget be added by EBSCO by emailing firstname.lastname@example.org, or you can do so manually using instructions from EBSCO here.
 The iFrame URL for the SAGE Stats widget is: http://data.sagepub.com/sagestats/widget.php?q=eb.searchterm.
 If a patron searches a term or phrase in your EBSCO Discovery Service, and the SAGE Stats widget is embedded on the search results page, the widget will allow patrons to easily link out to that same search in SAGE Stats.

 - How can I make SAGE Stats more discoverable?